In this article:

 Dollar cost averaging involves investing the same amount on a recurring frequency (once a month, for instance) regardless of how your portfolio is performing.
 Over time, it can even reduce your average cost basis, thereby increasing your long-term gains.

-And if you incorporate your goals into your budget with automatic contributions, you won't have to worry as much about other expenses eating into your investment opportunities.
+As you incorporate your investing goals into your budget with automatic contributions, you won't have to worry as much about other expenses eating into your investment opportunities.

 Diversify Your Portfolio

 A common technique for reducing your exposure to risk is to diversify your portfolio across different assets.
-For example, certain stock sectors, including utilities, health care and consumer staples, tend to outperform retail, travel and hospitality stocks during rough economic times.
+For example, certain stock sectors, including utilities, health care and consumer staples, tend to outperform retail, travel and hospitality stocks during tough economic times.
+But the latter may be your best bet when the economy is on the up and up.

 You can also look for ways to diversify your portfolio across different asset classes.
-For example, Treasury securities and bonds may not offer high returns, but they won't go negative.
+For example, Treasury securities and bonds may not offer high returns, but they won't go negative, and they can provide consistent income.
 Consider a wide range of financial instruments to try to minimize your risk without limiting your potential for gains too much.

 Understand Your Risk Tolerance